subtle42/mern/README.md

     * Implementation of generic socket or socket with ACL to be used to keep data updated in real time.

 ## Testing (Mocha, Chai, Sinon)
-Unit and integration testing is handled with Mocha and Chai.
+Unit, integration, and E2E testing is handled with Mocha and Chai.
 Sinon is being used as a mocking library.
 There are three major way to mock imports:
 * Spy
     * Best used to see if function was called and what arguments were passed.
 * Stub